moinul7002/Bookshop/README.md

-# A Web Based Bookshop using Php, Laravel
+# A Web Based Bookshop using PHP with Laravel framework